joshbegley/nyt-latest/README.md

 **U.S.-Mexico Border Reopens for Nonessential Travel**\
 `Vaccinated visitors from Mexico lined up to enter the U.S. after the pandemic travel ban was lifted.
-For the past 18 months only U.S. citizens and permanent residents have been able to cross the border.`\
+For the past 18 months, only U.S. citizens and permanent residents have been able to cross the border.`\
 https://nytimes.com/video/travel/100000008067185/us-mexico-border-reopens-coronavirus.html?searchResultPosition=1

 **They Say Colleges Are Censorious.
 So They Are Starting a New One.**\